Julius Frederick, Duke of Württemberg-Weiltingen

-Life
+Early life

-Julius Frederick was the third son of the Duke Frederick I of Württemberg and his wife Sibylla of Anhalt.
-He grew up with his parents and siblings in Montbéliard.
+Born into an illustrious House of Württemberg, Julius Frederick was the third son of the Duke Frederick I of Württemberg and his wife, Princess Sibylla of Anhalt.

+Biography

+He grew up with his parents and siblings in Mömpelgard.
 After his father took up government of Württemberg in 1593, Julius Frederick lived in Stuttgart.
 He participated in military operations in the Alsace and in the War of the Jülich Succession.
 He travelled extensively, including journeys to Asia Minor, Malta, and Ephesus, and, in 1615, to Lapland.

 On 28 May 1617, he was awarded the Lordships of Weiltingen and Brenz an der Brenz and a share of Heidenheim plus an annual allowance of 15 000 guilders.
 He chose Weiltingen as his residence.
-On 24 November 1617, he was engaged to Anna Sabina von Schleswig-Holstein-Sonderburg (7 March 1593 – 18 July 1659, daughter of John II, Duke of Schleswig-Holstein-Sonderburg).
-He married her on 11 December 1618 in Sønderborg.
-After the marriage, they lived in Brenz for a while, then moved to Weiltingen.

 In 1631, he led the regency for his nephew Eberhard III.
 That same year, he joined the League of Leipzig.
 After the bloodless Cherry War later that year, he had to leave the League under the terms of the Peace of Tübingen.
 When King Gustavus Adolphus of Sweden advanced into southern Germany, he raised troops again and joined Gustavus Adolphus.
 This led to a dispute with the Government, the Estates, and his co-regent (Barbara Sophie of Brandenburg, the mother of Eberhard III).

 In 1633, he renounced the regency in Württemberg.
 After the Battle of Nördlingen, the whole ducal family, including Julius Frederick, fled to Strasbourg, where he died the following year.

-Children

-The children from his marriage to Anna Sabina were:
+Personal life

+On 24 November 1617, he was engaged to Princess Anna Sabine von Schleswig-Holstein-Sonderburg (7 March 1593 – 18 July 1659), daughter of John II, Duke of Schleswig-Holstein-Sonderburg and his second wife, Princess Agnes Hedwig of Anhalt.
+They were married on 11 December 1618 in Sønderborg.
+After the marriage, they lived in Brenz an der Brenz for a while, then moved to Weiltingen.
+They had: